peter88213/novelyst_matrix/docs/usage.md

 If [novelyst](https://peter88213.github.io/novelyst/) is installed, the setup script auto-installs the *novelyst_matrix* plugin in the *novelyst* plugin directory.

-The plugin adds an "Edit" entry to the *novelyst* "Scene" menu.
+The plugin adds a "Matrix" entry to the *novelyst* "Tools" menu.

 ## Usage

-Start the matrix manager from the main menu: **File > Matrix**.
+Start the matrix manager from the main menu: **Tools > Matrix**.

 ### Exit